-What is a Limited Liability Company (LLC)?
+What Is a Limited Liability Company?

 Along with the required state formation application, an LLC also should have an operating agreement, which defines the purpose of the LLC, how its members work together, and many other details that describe what happens in certain circumstances.

-An LLC is not recognized as a taxing entity by the IRS.
-Instead, LLCs are taxed as either a sole proprietorship or partnership, based on the number of members. in either case, it is the individual owners who are taxed, not the LLC; the tax passes through to the owner's personal income tax return.
+An LLC is not directly taxed by the Internal Revenue Service.
+Instead, LLCs are taxed as either a sole proprietorship or a partnership, based on the number of members. in either case, it is the individual owners who are taxed, not the LLC—the income passes through to the owner's personal income tax return.

 - If the LLC has more than one member, it is taxed as a partnership.

-- The LLC can also choose to be taxed as a corporation or as an S corporation
+- The LLC can also choose to be taxed as a corporation or as an S corporation.